 When you are looking at planning your funeral or the funeral of a loved one, would you pick a family owned or corporate owned Funeral Home?
 What’s the difference?
 Is there a difference?
 To someone who isn’t looking very hard there may not seem like there is any difference at all.
-For someone like myself who works for a Family Funeral Home the difference can be glaringly obvious, although I didn’t notice it at first.
+For someone like myself who works for a Family Funeral Home in Brisbane the difference can be glaringly obvious, although I didn’t notice it at first.

 I would never expect anyone who didn’t work in the industry to be immediately aware of the differences but, knowing what I know now, I would hope that people are open to seeing the differences because I do think it can have an impact on families.

 The most obvious difference in my opinion is that a Family Owned Funeral Home has the ability and the desire to give the family more personal attention and support before, during and after the Funeral.
 I take pride in the level of support and care that not only myself but the whole team at McCartney Family Funerals gives to our families.
 They become part of our family.
 I have heard Lea-Anne speak to me about how when she worked at a corporate Funeral Home, she would be reprimanded for spending too much time with a family, which I think is just so wrong.
 Sometimes there are families who need that extra care and support and, not only as Funeral Directors, but as human beings, we should be allowed to give that to them without fear of being reprimanded.

 Aren’t Corporate Funeral Companies just like Family Owned Ones?